 Guidance for mentors and mentees

 Download our Mentoring Guidelines document which offers advice for both mentors and mentees.
 You can also use our Framework for Effective Mentoring to record your professional experience against each section of the Competence and Commitment (C&C) report when preparing your Chartered Member application.

 What if I don't have a mentor and am ready to apply?

 Even if you feel that you don't need a mentor during your training, or are already fully experienced and simply need to write a Competence and Commitment (C&C) report, it can still be valuable to seek out at least one or two informal reviews of your C&C report prior to submission to IChemE.
-An external viewpoint will help you to make sure you are explaining your experience in the best possible way.
+An external viewpoint will allow for feedback to ensure you are presenting your experience in the best possible way.